SALONI-MELKUNDE/human-centered-hr-ai/README.md

-# Explainable AI for Employee Attrition Prediction
+# Explainable AI for Employee Attrition Prediction: Making HR Analytics Transparent with SHAP and LIME
 **Making HR Analytics Transparent with SHAP and LIME**

 ---